khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ## Accessibility

-Use proper semantic markup, so that users of screen readers are aware of the states of the accordion Expanded/Collapsed.
+Use proper semantic markup, so that users of screen readers are aware of the states of the accordion.

 * The `aria-controls` attribute should be used to define the that header is acting as a trigger to reveal content (the accordion body).
 * The `aria-expanded` attribute should be used to indicate the state of accordions.